Hot Chocolatev12

 Explicit types

-In the annotation-based approach we can use the [GraphQLType] attribute.
+In the implementation-first approach we can use the [GraphQLType] attribute.

 C#